 My battery went down pretty quickly during the day.
 You need to download some data when you first get to the starting point.
 The app even suggests that you are connected to Wi-Fi.
 Free Wi-Fi outside in a public place in Sheffield?
 That’s just not a thing.

 It was really sunny for most of the day so we had our brightness turned up high.
 Having other team members with the app in read-only mode did help though.
-It meant we could give my phone (the leader phone) a rest, and use teammates’ phones for finding witnesses on the map.
+It meant we could give my phone (the leader phone) a rest, and use teammates’ phones for finding characters on the map.

 What I wish I’d known before